confluentinc/examples/clients/cloud/docs/csharp.rst

 .. code:: shell

-   # Build the client example application
-   $ dotnet build

    # Run the producer (Windows)
-   $ dotnet run produce test1 $HOME/.confluent/librdkafka.config /path/to/curl/cacert.pem
+   dotnet run produce test1 $HOME/.confluent/librdkafka.config /path/to/curl/cacert.pem

    # Run the producer (other)
-   $ dotnet run produce test1 $HOME/.confluent/librdkafka.config
+   dotnet run produce test1 $HOME/.confluent/librdkafka.config

 You should see: